-- Write the amount of the following items from your Schedule NR, Column A, Line 44 that is included as income in Column B of any line of your Schedule NR. - August 1, 1969, valuation limitation

-- River Edge Redevelopment Zone and High Impact Business Dividend Subtraction - Ridesharing money and other benefits - Payment of life insurance, endowment, or annuity benefits received - Lloyds plan of operations income if reported on your behalf on Form IL-1023-C - Illinois Pre-Need Cemetery Sales Act trust income - Education loan repayments to primary care physicians - Reparations or other amounts received as a victim of persecution by Nazi Germany - Interest from obligations of Illinois state and local government - Your child's interest income reported on U.S. Form 8814 - Military pay Write the amount of military pay you received for duty in the U.S. Armed Forces.
-This income must be included in your federal adjusted gross income and in Column B, Line 5. - U.S. government obligations Write the amount of any interest income from U.S. Treasury bonds, bills, notes, savings bonds, and U.S. agency interest you included in Column B, Line 6. - Distributive share of subtractions from a partnership, S corporation, trust, or estate Write the nonresident member's or beneficiary's share apportioned or allocated to Illinois and reported to you on Column B of the Schedule K-1-P or Schedule K-1-T from the partnership, S corporation, trust, or estate. - Expenses of federally tax-exempt income and federal credits -For expenses related to - federal credits, include the amount from Column A. - income that is exempt from federal taxation, multiply the amount in Column A by the percentage of that income included in Column B of your Schedule NR for the line on which this income was added back to your base income. - Home Ownership Made Easy Program income Write the amount from Column A that was received while you were a resident or that was included as income in Column B on any line of Schedule NR for this year or any prior year. - Special Depreciation subtraction Write any amount you reported on Form IL-4562, Special Depreciation.
-If this depreciation was incurred in a business conducted - entirely in Illinois, include the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet. - Recovery of items previously deducted on U.S. 1040, Schedule A Write any amount from Column A that is included as income in Column B, Line 8 or Line 19. - Non-U.S. bond interest Write the amount of any interest income from bonds issued by the governments of Guam, Puerto Rico, or the Virgin Islands, or the mutual mortgage insurance fund that you included in Column B, Line 6 or Line 39. - Railroad sick pay and unemployment Write any amount from Column A that is included as income in Column B, Line 5. - Unjust imprisonment compensation awarded by Illinois Court of Claims Do not write an amount on this line. - Distributions from "Bright Start," "College Illinois," and "Bright Directions" college savings plans - Write the amount of distributions you included in Line 37 because you claimed a federal American Opportunity or Lifetime Learning Credit to the extent you included the distributions in Line 38.
+- Enter the amount of the following items from your Schedule NR, Column A, Line 44 that is included as income in Column B of any line of your Schedule NR. - August 1, 1969, valuation limitation - River Edge Redevelopment Zone and High Impact Business Dividend Subtraction - Ridesharing money and other benefits - Payment of life insurance, endowment, or annuity benefits received - Lloyds plan of operations income if reported on your behalf on Form IL-1065 - Illinois Pre-Need Cemetery Sales Act trust income - Education loan repayments to primary care physicians - Reparations or other amounts received as a victim of persecution by Nazi Germany - Interest from obligations of Illinois state and local government - Your child's interest income reported on U.S. Form 8814 - Military pay Enter the amount of military pay you received for duty in the U.S. Armed Forces.
+This income must be included in your federal adjusted gross income and in Column B, Line 5. - U.S. government obligations Enter the amount of any interest income from U.S. Treasury bonds, bills, notes, savings bonds, and U.S. agency interest you included in Column B, Line 6. - Distributive share of subtractions from a partnership, S corporation, trust, or estate Enter the nonresident member's or beneficiary's share apportioned or allocated to Illinois and reported to you on Column B of the Schedule K-1-P or Schedule K-1-T from the partnership, S corporation, trust, or estate. - Expenses of federally tax-exempt income and federal credits-For expenses related to - federal credits, include the amount from Column A. - income that is exempt from federal taxation, multiply the amount in Column A by the percentage of that income included in Column B of your Schedule NR for the line on which this income was added back to your base income. - Home Ownership Made Easy Program income Enter the amount from Column A that was received while you were a resident or that was included as income in Column B on any line of Schedule NR for this year or any prior year. - Special Depreciation subtraction Enter any amount you reported on Form IL-4562, Special Depreciation.
+If this depreciation was incurred in a business conducted - entirely in Illinois, include the amount from Column A. - both inside and outside Illinois, complete the IAF Worksheet on Page 10 to figure the Illinois portion of that income, and include the amount from Line 3 of the worksheet. - Recovery of items previously deducted on U.S. 1040, Schedule A Enter any amount from Column A that is included as income in Column B, Line 8 or Line 19. - Non-U.S. bond interest Enter the amount of any interest income from bonds issued by the governments of Guam, Puerto Rico, or the Virgin Islands, or the mutual mortgage insurance fund that you included in Column B, Line 6 or Line 39.